 Payroll should be able to access unpaid leave and sickness across the business from fast, simple reports.
 There should be no need to wait on this information from HR or Team Managers, it is required information that should be accessible in a few clicks.
 Remove any cause for concern over data accuracy too with single data entry points for key profile and absence information.
 The sync between the systems allows payroll to save time on duplicate entry and ensure consistency between systems.

 Your employees are busy enough without having to flip in and out of different solutions to access information, interrupt their colleagues and manually enter data.
 By allowing access for the payroll department to your HR software, you negate the need to disrupt your HR team, creating a happier and more productive environment.

 3. Automated system notifications & reports

-The use of Business Process Automation (BPA) and the benefits to business has been widely discussed but within your payroll department you should be able to create customisable notifications & reporting.
+The use of Business Process Automation (BPA) and the benefits to business have been widely discussed but within your payroll department, you should be able to create customisable notifications & reporting.
 This provides an excellent way to keep on top of processes without having to keep checking on what information has changed across the company.

 Choose a solution with configured, scheduled reports that land in your inbox on a regular basis to let you know who has changed bank details or changed salaries.
 Getting email notifications to keep payroll on top of salary dates and scheduled bonus payments all help with automating processes for payroll.